-- The Court informed the Committee that it had proposed a budget of €117.73 million for 2012, representing an increase of €14,125,100, or 13.6 per cent, over the approved budget level for 2011.
+- The Court informed the Committee that it had proposed a budget of €17.73 million for 2012, representing an increase of €14,125,100, or 13.6 per cent, over the approved budget level for 2011.
 The Court identified the major causes of the increase as the new situation in Libya, amounting to an additional €7.2 million, and a substantive increase in legal aid amounting to €4.9 million.
-Other cost drivers included increases resulting from the common system costs and certain capital expenditures. - 62.
-As noted above, a number of other potential costs were not included in the budget such as the interim premises rent, Contingency Fund replenishment and funds for 2gv costs of the permanent premises as illustrated in Table 1 above.34 Depending on the size of Contingency Fund replenishment, the total 2012 proposed programme budget could potentially reach €128 million.
+Other cost drivers included increases resulting from the common system costs and certain capital expenditures. - As noted above, a number of other potential costs were not included in the budget such as the interim premises rent, Contingency Fund replenishment and funds for 2gv costs of the permanent premises as illustrated in Table 1 above.34 Depending on the size of Contingency Fund replenishment, the total 2012 proposed programme budget could potentially reach €128 million.
 This figure does not include costs for any potential new situations such as Côte d'Ivoire or any requirement to call more of the six judges to be elected in December 2011 to full-time service.
-These costs could potentially increase the 2012 proposed programme budget to €130 million. - The Committee recommended the Court to include in the annual proposed programme budget a table with a full budgetary impact for the following year that would comprise the potential additional expenses contained in the annexes to the proposed programme budget, as well as other expenses, which States Parties may be assessed for, such as contributions to the permanent premises project, replenishment of the Contingency Fund, calling judges into full-time service and any other proposal, which is subject to the approval of the Assembly. - The Committee also recommended that the reports of the Oversight Committee on permanent premises to the Assembly contain a table, which reflects the total costs invested in the project since the beginning of the project, including those contained in the regular budget so that the total cost of the permanent premises project is available.
+These costs could potentially increase the 2012 proposed programme budget to €130 million. - The Committee recommended the Court to include in the annual proposed programme budget a table with a full budgetary impact for the following year that would comprise the potential additional expenses contained in the annexes to the proposed programme budget, as well as other expenses, which States Parties may be assessed for, such as contributions to the permanent premises project, replenishment of the Contingency Fund, calling judges into full-time service and any other proposal, which is subject to the approval of the Assembly.